-The leveling system is equipped with a maximum level warning lamp.
-This lamp, located on the face of the steering column, indicates when the machine has reached its maximum leveling capability.
+The leveling system is equipped with a maximum level warning indicator on the monitor.
+On the Main Control Screen MAXIMUM LEVEL will be displayed and the lower right red LED will illuminate.
+This indicates when the machine has reached its maximum leveling capability.
 Important tire and tread width restrictions apply to the use of combines equipped with the Model 2970H Leveling system that are intended for use on slopes exceeding the maximum leveling capability.
 See the "Slope Restrictions" section of this manual for important details of these restrictions.